Jaggernaut555/midi-mixer-brightness/PAGE.md

 # Midi Mixer brightness plugin

-Control the brightness of your monitors with Midi Mixer groups
+Control the brightness of your monitors with Midi Mixer groups.

+Monitors MUST support ddc/ci to be controlled by this plugin.

 Features:
 - An assignment for each monitor